Apple iPhone 13 vs Samsung Galaxy A25 5G

 Who should buy each?

-Choose the Samsung Galaxy A25 5G if: you prioritize a vibrant display for gaming, need long battery life for media, or want future-proofing with 4 years of OS updates.
+Choose the Samsung Galaxy A25 5G if: you need a smooth 120Hz display for gaming, you require a long-lasting battery for all-day use, or you want guaranteed software updates for years.

 Conclusion